Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 #### Plan
 The user will be able to login to the site as well as logout when finished using the site.

+#### Results
+There are clear buttong in the navbar to log in and out of the site, both functions work correctly and have been tested by myself and others to access accounts created.

+### Update Yarn
+#### Plan
+Users should be able to update yarn records with additional information or corrections to information on the cards.

+#### Resluts

+### Delete A Yarn
+#### Plan
+Users can delete a yarn

 [Back to Top](#table-of-contents)